 A Direct Examination of Your Airways

 Bronchoscopy is a painless, direct examination of your air passages.
 It may be used to gather specimens, to diagnose tumors, and to find and remove foreign objects in the lungs.
-A bronchoscope. a flexible tube with a Powerful light source and optical lenses is used.
+A bronchoscope is a flexible tube with a Powerful light source and optical lenses.
 Bronchoscopy is performed by specially trained physicians, including pulmonary medicine specialists

 - No food or drink for 6 hours before the exam.

 - Empty bladder before the exam.